AndieWill510/tinydoor/Options/003-chapter-summary.md

 Chapter 5 is about saving lives, maybe yours.
 Isolation, trauma, and exclusion drive sickness in far too many of us.
 This chapter argues that the greatest threats are not neurodivergent traits themselves, but the environments built around them.
 By naming these patterns honestly, we begin replacing survival with belonging, repair, and lives that can genuinely flourish.

+In Chapter 6, we see that there is no one path toward healing, belonging, or flourishing.
+TinyDoor is not about becoming someone else — it is about discovering doors that fit who you already are.
+The right path honors your whole self, your history, your needs, and your future with compassion and possibility.

 ---